 This is due to population growth, economic development and increased participation rates in education.
-For educational institutions to meet this demand, the supply of quality professors and tutors is key.
+For universities and colleges to meet this demand, the supply of quality professors, tutors and academics is key.

 This study was supported by funding from the Mastercard Foundation.

 Our Impact Report 'Transforming Education Together' gives an overview of our work and impact so far.